project-chip/connectedhomeip/examples/wifi-echo/esp32/README.md

                 $ echo "Hello over IP" | nc -w1 -u 192.168.4.1 8000

 Note: The ESP32 does not support 5GHz networks.
-Also, the Device will presist your network configuration.
+Also, the Device will persist your network configuration.
 To erase it, simply run.

                 $ idf make erase_flash ESPPORT=/dev/tty.SLAB_USBtoUART